gordykeene/raspberry-pi-node-red-nixie/README.md

 ```sh
 sudo nano /home/pi/.node-red/settings.js
 ```

 ### Using nixie-display-demo in Node-RED

 With Node-RED open and an empty Flow tab visible, select the hamburger button in the upper right to open the menu.
 From the menu, select Import > Clipboard.
 Open the `nixie-display-demo.json` file, then select and copy it's contents.
 Return to Node-RED, paste the text and select Ok.
 Once the new Flow appears under the mouse, move it towards the upper left corner and click once.
 Select Deploy.

 Power on the Nixie display.
-Use any of the blue injectors on the left side to send the indicated payloads.
+In Node-RED, use any of the blue injectors on the left side to send the indicated payloads.
 Note that none displayable characters (such as `a`, `z` and `_` in the example) will appear as turned off Nixie tubes.

 Scroll down, and you will find a similar set of injectors for the LEDs.